mtpontes/microservices-store/README.md

 - [x] Create fallbacks for failures between services
 - [x] Create detailed API documentation with OpenAPI and group all documentations into Gateway
 - [x] Create test routine with Github Actions
-- [ ] Implement caching with Redis
+- [x] Implement caching with Redis in the Products service
 - [ ] Sending emails regarding orders
 <!-- - [ ] Allow users to have multiple addresses -->
 <!-- - [ ] Integrate the Payments service with a real payment API, making the service fully functional -->